etleap/terraform-provider-etleap/docs/resources/connection_user_defined_api.md

 - `page_size_field_name` (String) The name of the request parameter used to specify the page size.
 Requires replacement if changed. ; Not Null
 - `path_to_cursor` (String) The path to the paging cursor inside the response body.
 Requires replacement if changed. ; Not Null
 - `type` (String) Requires replacement if changed. ; must be one of ["CURSOR_URI"]; Default: "CURSOR_URI"
 - `url_prefix` (String) String prepended to the paging cursor string to turn it into a URL, e.g. because the cursor only contains the URL path.
-Requires replacement if changed. ; Not Null
+Requires replacement if changed.

 <a id="nestedatt--entities--paging_strategy--offset"></a>